-A sensing session is pairwise and is identified by MAC addresses and/or associated AID/USID the MAC address and/or the AID of the associated non-AP STA, or the MAC address and/or the USID of the unassociated non-AP STA (#228, #729, #142, #143).
+A sensing session is identified by the tuple: <AP’s MAC Address, non-AP STA’s identifier>, where the non-AP STA’s identifier is

+- AID of the associated non-AP STA, or

+- USID of the non-AP STA when the non-AP STA is unassociated with the AP and is assigned to be a sensing responder, or

+- MAC address of the non-AP STA otherwise. (#228, #729, #24, #142, #143).

 A STA may participate in multiple sensing sessions either as a sensing initiator or as a sensing responder.
 In a sensing session, the AP may participate in multiple measurement setups either as a sensing initiator or as a sensing responder, correspondingly the non-AP STA may participate in multiple measurement setups either as a sensing responder or as a sensing initiator. (#93, #141, #145, #430, #611, #774)

-A sensing initiator An AP may maintain multiple sensing sessions, each established with a different non-AP STA, to fulfill the requirements of a WLAN sensing procedure. . (#93, #141, #145, #430, #611, #774)
+A sensing initiator An AP may maintain multiple sensing sessions, each established with a different non-AP STA, to fulfill the requirements of a WLAN sensing procedure.
+A non-AP STA may maintain multiple sensing sessions, each established with a different AP, to initiate or participate in different WLAN sensing procedures. (#93, #141, #145, #430, #611, #774)

 The detailed sensing session setup procedure is TBD. (#463)